leapp-to/leapp-to.github.io/actorguidelines.md

 **_actor.yaml**: YAML file containing actor description used by Snactor library.
 This file will define used input/output channels and point to the script that will be executed by such actor.
 Even if not mandatory, a description should be provided in such file, in a way that developers can use it to understand purpose of an actor and how it is expected to work

 **script.ext**: Script file used by actor.
-A common practice is naming such script based on actor name.
+A common practice is naming such script based on actor name or use a common name between all actors, like **exec**.
 Another one is writing such script using Python or Bash script.

 It is a responsibility of actor’s writer to make sure that the actor’s directory contains all the necessary dependencies alongside the code.
 In other words, the actor should not rely on anything on the system on which the actor will be executed, except the following:
 Python 2.6+ installed